 Will food be provided at the event?

-Premises License
+Premises License & Special Circumstances

 The Town Council does not have a premises licence for Whitton Hall, therefore, certain activities such as the sale of alcohol or the performance or playing of amplified music may not be permitted without the hirer obtaining a Temporary Events Notice from East Suffolk Council.
 At the building is classed as a community hall it may only be open for hire from 8 am to 11 pm.
 Outside of these hours, licences may also be required for any activities at the hall.
 The playing of films is only permissible on a not-for profit basis, even film screening to raise funds for a charity are not permitted without a licence.

 As part of your application, please indicate if you wish to carry out any of the following as part of your hire: